 Apartment buildings, individual houses, housing complexes, condominiums, co-operative units, etc come under residential real estate investments.
 These are usually purchased by individuals to satisfy the needs of their families or to become landlords or house flippers.

-All kinds of non-residential buildings, intended solely for business purposes, like offices, factories, industrial units, retail complexes, medical centres, hotels, malls, retail stores, warehouses and garages etc. would be classified as commercial real estate.
+All kinds of non-residential buildings, intended solely for business purposes, like offices, factories, industrial units, retail complexes, medical centres, hotels, malls, retail stores, warehouses and garages etc. would be classified as commercial under the types of real estate investment.
 Here are seven reasons why residential real estate turns out to be a better investment option than commercial real estate:

 Buying a commercial property requires higher capital upfront (a minimum of 30 percent), while for a residential property, one can borrow 80 to 100 percent of the purchase price depending on the individual’s income and credit history.